1997–98 Atlanta Hawks season

 The 1997–98 Atlanta Hawks season was the 49th season for the Atlanta Hawks in the National Basketball Association, and their 30th season in Atlanta, Georgia.

-Due to the demolition of the Omni Coliseum during the off-season, the Hawks played their home games between the Georgia Dome, home of the NFL's Atlanta Falcons, and the Alexander Memorial Coliseum, home of the NCAA's Georgia Tech Yellow Jackets basketball team; the Alexander Memorial Coliseum (known as "Alexander Memorial Coliseum at McDonald's Center" at the time) was also the Hawks' original home from 1968 to 1972, after the team relocated to Atlanta from St. Louis, Missouri.
+Season summary

+Off-season

+The Hawks had the 22nd overall pick in the 1997 NBA draft, and selected shooting guard Ed Gray from the University of California.
 During the off-season, the team signed free agent Chucky Brown, and re-signed Greg Anderson, who previously played for the Hawks during the 1994–95 season.

+Due to the demolition of the Omni Coliseum during the off-season, the Hawks played their home games between the Georgia Dome, home of the NFL's Atlanta Falcons, and the Alexander Memorial Coliseum, home of the NCAA's Georgia Tech Yellow Jackets basketball team.
+The Alexander Memorial Coliseum, which was known as the Alexander Memorial Coliseum at McDonald's Center at the time, was also the Hawks' original home from 1968 to 1972, after the team relocated to Atlanta from St. Louis, Missouri.